 Intuitively, a covariant type is produced, and a contravariant type is consumed.
 Most types in Haskell are covariant, but the function type is special in that the lefthand side of a function arrow reverses variance.
 If a function type a -> b appears in a covariant position (e.g., CovFun1 above), then a is in a contravariant position and b is in a covariant position.
-Similarly, if a -> b appears in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position.
+Similarly, if a -> b appears in a contravariant position (e.g., CovFun2 above), then a is in a covariant position and b is in a contravariant position.

-To see why a data type with a contravariant occurrence of its last type parameter cannot have a derived Functor instance, let's suppose that a Functor ContraFunl instance exists.
+To see why a data type with a contravariant occurrence of its last type parameter cannot have a derived Functor instance, let's suppose that a Functor ContraFun1 instance exists.
 The implementation would look something like this:

 '''

 instance Functor ContraFun1 where

-fmap f (ContraFun g) = ContraFun (x \rightarrow )
+fmap f (ContraFun g) = ContraFun (\x -> )

 '''

-We have f :: a -> b, g :: a -> Int, and x :: b.
+We have $f :: a \rightarrow b$, $g :: a \rightarrow Int$, and x :: b.
 Using these, we must somehow fill in the hole (denoted with an underscore) with a value of type Int.
 What are our options?

 We could try applying g to x.
-This won't work though, as g expects an argument of type a, and x :: b.
+This won't work though, as g expects an argument of type a, and x:: b.
 Even worse, we can't turn x into something of type a, since f also needs an argument of type a!
 In short, there's no good way to make this work.